Questions and Answers about the NAP

 Many other sources of practical support and guidance on human rights due diligence are available to your company.
 An overview of these services in Germany can be found on the Federal Government’s main website on NAP implementation (www.wirtschaft-menschenrechte.de) and on the web pages of the Helpdesk on Business & Human Rights.

 Various industry initiatives involving a range of stakeholders (e.g. Partnership for Sustainable Textiles, German Initiative on Sustainable Cocoa, Forum for Sustainable Palm Oil) and business associations offer their members support, advice and guidance on NAP implementation.
 Sector-specific corporate engagement (e.g. Roundtable Human Rights in Tourism, Drive Sustainability for the automotive industry and Chemie3 for the chemicals and pharmaceuticals sector) can also contribute to NAP implementation.

-The German Global Compact Network provides information to companies about NAP implementation and runs a tailor-made training programme entitled ‘Fit for the NAP’ (German: ‘Fit für den NAP’).
-The German Global Compact Network website also offers a range of best practice examples.
+The UN Global Compact Network Germany provides information to companies about NAP implementation and runs a tailor-made training programme entitled ‘Fit for the NAP’ (German: ‘Fit für den NAP’).
+The UN Global Compact Network Germany website also offers a range of best practice examples.

 Information about measures adopted by companies across various sectors is also available on the Business and Human Rights Resource Centre website.
-The Human Rights and Business Dilemmas Forum provides an overview of dilemma themes relating to business and human rights, along with case studies and examples of good practice. econsense – a network of German companies committed to sustainability and a member of the NAP Steering Group in 2014-2016 – is another useful contact.Our answers
+The Business & Human Rights Navigator also offers numerous case studies, background information and guidance on ten specific human rights topics . econsense – a network of German companies committed to sustainability and a member of the NAP Steering Group in 2014-2016 – is another useful contact.Our answers

 How will introducing processes such as those described in the NAP benefit my company?